JasoonS/open-explorer/README.md

 We welcome contributions and efforts to make Open Explorer better!
 If you have any questions or need further assistance, feel free to reach out to the maintainers.

+## License

+By contributing, you agree that your contributions will be licensed under the [MIT License](/LICENSE.md).

 ## Donations

 If you would like to support the project, please donate to Goerli Dezentral gGmbH, the non profit and organizers of EthBerlin 4, where Open Explorer is born.